Goldsmiths' Centre for Postcolonial Studies is hosting Decolonial Thinking and Revolutionary Events conference on March 8th and 9th, 2023.

 11:00-12:00: Q&A with Abdallah al-Khatib, Filmmaker

-Struggles for Liberation and counter-revolutionary repression
+Reflexions on the struggles for Liberation and counter-revolutionary repression:

 14:30-15:00: Brahim Rouabah – Professor in the Political Science department at Brooklyn College, PhD Candidate at the Graduate Center, City university of New York and adjunct lecturer at Brooklyn College, The Colonial Counterrevolution and the Struggle for Emancipation in the 21st Century